 "We launched U.S.A.
 Learns in November 2008 and since then the program has been used by nearly 3.8 million learners, two-thirds of them from the United States," said John Fleischman, SCOE Assistant Superintendent of Technology Services.
 "Its popularity and the loyalty of learners are powerful testimony for both the need and the appeal of using the Web to provide English language instruction."

 The CSBA Golden Bell Awards program promotes excellence in education by recognizing outstanding programs in school districts and county offices of education throughout California.
-The goal of this awards program is to contribute to the development and evaluation of curriculum, instruction and support services.
+The goal of this awards program is to contribute to the development and evaluation of curriculum, instruction, and support services.

 This is the sixth Golden Bell Award for the Sacramento County Office of Education.
-In 2011, Project MOVE, a program which improves functional mobility skills for children and adults with severe physical disabilities, received the honor.
+In 2011, Project MOVE, a program that improves functional mobility skills for children and adults with severe physical disabilities, received the honor.
 In 2010, LINKS, a SCOE career technical education program tailored to individual students based on their specific needs, received a Golden Bell.
-In 2008, SCOE's ROP Manufacturing Technology-Welding program, at the now closed Carson Creek Jr./Sr. High School within the former Sacramento County Boys Ranch, received the prestigious honor.
+In 2008, SCOE's ROP Manufacturing Technology-Welding program, at the now-closed Carson Creek Jr./Sr. High School within the former Sacramento County Boys Ranch, received the prestigious honor.
 In 1999, the Outreach Construction Technology Program was also recognized by the California School Boards Association with a Golden Bell.
 In 1992, SCOE's Juvenile Court School's system was honored for the Linkage to Education Program.